TimCares/MasterThesis/docs/thesis/experiments/cmli.typ

 $

 We use the mean instead of the sum, as we also use the contrastive loss, and we want both losses to have the same weight.
-As in FILIP @filip, we find $m_j^("t2i")$ using an embedding dimension of 256.
+As in FILIP @filip, we find $m_k^("t2i")$ using an embedding dimension of 256.
 The hidden size of the model stays at 768, and we use a linear projection to reduce the dimensionality of the image representation from the teacher, and the text representation from the student, to 256.
+As the goal is to bring the representations of the student as close as possible to the teacher, we use the same linear projection for both the student and the teacher representations.
-The loss is still computed using the raw outputs, with 768 dimensions, so only CMLI is performed in the lower-dimensional space.
+The loss is still computed using the raw outputs, with 768 dimensions.
+Only CMLI is performed in the lower-dimensional space.

 What makes the implementation of Target-CMLI feasible is that we only need to compute the similarity between the positive pairs,